eriksank/rpc-websocket/README.md

 It would, of course, be possible to go the same route as _CORBA_ and generate this code from an _IDL_.
 However, nobody ever felt the urge to do that for ajax.
 Therefore, I suspect there is simply no demand for this type of IDL compilers, or for hiding the code behind a specifications file that may not even be simpler.

-<a name="handlingbeforesend/aftersendevents"></a>
+<a name="handlingbefore/aftersend/receiveevents"></a>

 ### 5.5\.
-Handling beforeSend/afterSend events
+Handling before/after send/receive events

 You can use the `beforeSend` event to make changes to the message that is about to be sent.
 You can use the `afterSend` event to do some logging, for example, after successfully sending a message.
-An example:
+You can also use the `beforeReceive` and `afterReceive` events.
+Here an example:

 ```javascript
 var ioSocket = require('engine.io-client')('ws://localhost:8081');